 Afterward many products like Macintosh II, IIx, IIcx, SE/30, IIci, and IIfx, portable released by Apple with fast processor speed and large RAM size.

 Similarly, their operating system also significantly improved over the years from system 1 to system 11 which is the current one.

 In 1990, Other Big players like Windows and Linux also improved their products and gave major competition to Apple.
 Windows 3.0 releases with great performance and features and give Mac a huge competition.
 It was low cost and easy to use.

-For heavy users, they create Powerbook 100, 170.
-Those were the first portable computers with the keyboard behind a palm rest, and with a built-in pointing device (a trackball) in front of the keyboard.
+For heavy users, they create Powerbook 100, and 170.
+Those were the first portable computers with the keyboard behind a palm rest and a built-in pointing device (a trackball) in front of the keyboard.

 The next evolutionary step in Macintosh CPUs was a switch to the RISC PowerPC architecture developed by the AIM alliance of Apple Computer, IBM, and Motorola.
 This lineup created huge success for Apple, with over a million units sold by late 1994.

 But the next two years Apple faced a dip in its business because of the rise of Windows 95 OS and Intel Pentium processors.
 These two products outperform Macintosh and suddenly they lose lots of revenue.
 Apple started a Macintosh Clone program to come out of this situation.

 After the return of Steve Jobs in 1998 they released All in one Macintosh(called iMac) with a new design, glossy colors, and some propitiatory apple hardware.
 Now the focus was to create an own ecosystem with very little dependency.

 The iMac proved to be phenomenally successful, with 800,000 units sold in 1998, making the company an annual profit of US$309 million.